erinpentecost/io.autometa.lobby/src/Io/Autometa/Lobby/Contract/README.md

 2. If there are no already-existing games, call Create to start a new game.
 Every 5 or more minutes, call Create again to make a new lobby.
 This uses the lobby system just as a lighweight discovery address book, and that's ok.

+## Quicker Game Starts
+Polling the lobby service every minute or so by the host is still pretty slow.
+You should set up game clients sucn that they call *Join* on the lobby service and follow it up with a notification push to the lobby owner.
+This tests the peer-to-peer connection, and you can use it to get fast feedback on lobby state changes.
+Autometa.io lobby does not support push notifications, so this is really the only way to go about it.